gigasquid/ring-twitter-common/README.md

 Once you have your oauth-access-token and your oauth-access-token-secret, you need to set them up in the config.clj file

-See the test file for the example of the main  (followers-in-common "username1" "username2")

 ## Installation
 Install Leiningen https://github.com/technomancy/leiningen